dansc0de/cc-cloud-run/docs/client-side-js.md

 - [docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)

 ### `static/config.js`
-You should update the `static/config.js` file with Firebase configuration:
+You should update the `static/config.js` file with Firebase configuration that you can get from the Identity Platform Console:

 ```javascript
 const firebaseConfig = {